hiveot/hiveot.github.io/index.md

 ### DNS-SD
 A Hub MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
 Things and Thing consumers can use this to discover the hub gateway on a local network.

-The Hub service name of the Hub follows the WoT Service Discovery naming.
+The Hub service name follows the WoT Service Discovery naming.
 Tenatively "_hiveot._tcp" with a TXT record containing an alternative websocket port and path.
 The default TXT record is: "path=/ws; wss=9884".

 ### Thing Provisioning

 Provisioning is the process of setting up a trusted relationship between the device that hosts the Thing and the Hub.
 The process is initiated by a Thing device when it is unprovisioned and a Hub is discovered.
 One of the methods described in the [OCF Security Specification](https://www.w3.org/TR/wot-security/#bib-ocf17) is used.
 Things with the ability to present an out of band secret can be provisioned securely without a leap of faith in the provisioning process.

-Each compatible Thing MUST have an asymmetric private and public key for use in TLS connections.
-The preferred encryption key is EC P-256, an elliptic curve key format which the device generates on first use.
-During the provisioning process the public key is sent by the device to the provisioning server via a TLS encrypted endpoint.
-The provisioning server provides a client certificate after verification of the out-of-band secret along with a list of endpoints that support this certificate.

-Hub services verify incoming connections using the CA that signed the client certificate.
-Thing devices are required to connect to the Hub using a valid client certificate.
-The certificate CN name is the device ID.
-This approach both ensures encryption and verifies authentication of the Thing device.
+The provisioning process provides the device with credentials in one of the supported formats.
+This can be a client certificate, signed by the Hub's CA, or a connection token.

-The provisioning process is described in detail in the [idprov standard](https://github.com/hiveot/design/idprov-standard) [10].
+The certificate based provisioning process is described in detail in the [idprov standard](https://github.com/hiveot/design/idprov-standard) [10].

 # References